As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 an award-winning short

-It even played some festivals.
+It even played a few festivals.

 DELIVERANCE